marieDv/monuments-project/README.md

 **Components:**
 * New components are always added to the components folder
 * And linked to the footer.js file

 **Single Pages:**
 * The name of each folder is the creators first name in lowercase
-* During the early development phase it is recommended to stay in the folder with your own name on it.
-This avoid conflicts when developing and testing different components.
+* During the early development phase it is recommended to stay in your own folder.
+This avoids conflicts when developing and testing different components.
-* All media content (images/videos/audio) that is used on single pages has to be linked to a subfolder inside the persons folder with the name "media"
+* All media content (images/videos/audio) that is used on single pages has to be linked to a subfolder inside the folder with the name "media"
 * The single page can have a css file with the name "style.css" and a javascript file "main.js" if necessary

 ## Naming Conventions Development